 If your high blood pressure is resistant to medication and you’ve tried other alternative therapies without success, a chiropractic evaluation may be in order—especially if you’ve had a past neck injury, whiplash or fall.
 Even the birthing process can result in neck trauma.

 How does exercise help lower your blood pressure?
 Find out the many ways that exercise promotes healthy blood pressure and get tips on the most heart-healthy types of exercise.
+Plus, how to lower your blood pressure with grounding.

 Which nutritional supplements will help lower your blood pressure?
 Find out about the core supplements I recommend for everyone with cardiovascular concerns, plus some additional ones specifically for those with high blood pressure.